Alexander Hamilton Wallis

 Alexander Hamilton Wallis (March 28, 1872 - July 25, 1959) was an American college football player.
 He played tackle for the Yale Bulldogs football team of Yale University from 1890 to 1892, and was selected as an All-American in 1892.

-Early years
+Early life

 Wallis was born in Jersey City, New Jersey, in 1872.
 He was the son of Hamilton Wallis, a prominent lawyer of East Orange, New Jersey.
 He attended Ashland Public School in East Orange and the Newark Academy.